irrdnet/irrd/docs/admins/deployment.rst

     The PostgreSQL database is the only source of IRRd's data.
     This means you need to run regular backups of the database.
-    It is also possible to restore data from recent exports, but changes made since the most recent export will be lost.

 .. _deployment-redis-configuration: